Geetansh170/OlympiTrack/README.md

 # Navigation
 All the analysis for each group member can be found in the combined Python Notebook with proper section header names including the work and team member name in the header name.

-app/ contains the complete app code and inside app/ there is another readme file which contains the steps for building the app.
+app/ contains the complete app code and at the you can see the steps for building and running the app.

 exp/ contains the final Python notebook and reports for all phases.